MaastrichtU-IDS/jupyterlab/README.md

 > You should now be able to install anything in the JupyterLab container, try:
 >
 > ```bash
-> sudo apt install vim
+> sudo apt-get update
 > ```
 >

-Check the `docker-compose.yml` to run with Docker Compose:
+Check the `docker-compose.yml` to run with Docker Compose.

 **Potential permission issue ⚠️**